osmandapp/web/main/docs/user/plugins/development.md

 ## Plugin settings

 :::info info
-Development plugin settings are global and apply to all profiles.
+OsmAnd development plugin settings are global and apply to all profiles.
 :::

 Use one of the following paths to open the plugin settings: